PRosenb/AdbClipboard/README.md

 - This will result in a folder containing all the files for the library.
 The folder name includes the version: **AdbClipboard-x.y.z**

 #### Mac/Linux ####
-   - Copy the file adbclipboard.py to e.g. your root directory:
+   - Copy the file adbclipboard.py to e.g. your home directory:
 ```bash
 cp ./adbclipboard.py ~/
 ```